-Repeated Violations: In addition to the consequences imposed ter at a time announced by the by the course instructor, if a student is found to have committed an additional violation of academic honesty in a different class, he/she may be subject to immediate suspension from the College.
+Repeated Violations: In addition to the consequences imposed English as a Second Language by the course instructor, if a student is found to have committed an additional violation of academic honesty in a different class, he/she may be subject to immediate suspension from the College.
 The student will not be allowed to re-enroll without reinstatement approval from the President's Office.